• Skip to primary navigation

 Obviously, these numbers aren’t a reliable source for making good food choices.

-One of the problems with depending on those numbers to help with food choices is not all carb grams, calories, or fat grams are created equal.
+One of the problems with depending on those numbers to help with food choices is that not all carb grams are the same.
+All calories are not equal.
+Nor are fat grams the same.

 For example, let’s compare a couple of salad dressings – both with 100 calories per 2 tablespoons.